joshuadavidthomas/django-github-app/CONTRIBUTING.md

 Windows users will need to adjust commands accordingly, though the core workflow remains the same.

 Alternatively, any Python package manager that supports installing from `pyproject.toml` ([PEP 621](https://peps.python.org/pep-0621/)) can be used.
-If not using `uv`, ensure you have Python installed from [python.org](https://www.python.org/).
+If not using `uv`, ensure you have Python installed from [python.org](https://www.python.org/) or another source such as [`pyenv`](https://github.com/pyenv/pyenv).

 1. Fork the repository and clone it locally.

-2. Use `uv` too bootstrap your development environment:
+2. Use `uv` to bootstrap your development environment:

    ```bash
    uv python install